FeatherKing/ha-matriocontrol/README.md

 ### **Control your device over TCP/IP instead of Serial**
 - **No Extra Device Required for Control**: Many integrations for Xantech/Dayton Audio require usb-to-serial connections.
 This integration controls devices over the network instead.

-### **"Almost" real-time control**
+### **Real-time control**
 - This integration makes a connection and then listens to the device for broadcasts.
-Due to this design in the mobile app, the updates are **almost** real-time.
-Commands are sent immediately, but sometimes Home Assistant doesnt reflect state for 7-10 seconds.
+Broadcasts on 8899 are decoded and Home Assistant entities are updated immediately.

 ### **Complete Device Control**
 - **Configurable Number of Zones**: Full control over each zone